joshkarbi/calculator/README.md

-# SmartCalculator
+# smart-calculator
 A calculator that also displays information about battery power remaining, ambient light, and temperature.

-Being built to run on the Altera DE-10 Standard Development Board.
+Built for the Intel DE-10 Standard Development Board.

 # Project Structure
 src/ contains "production version" code, which reads input from a 4x4 keypad array connected to GPIO of the DE-10, as well as from a battery supply level comparator circuit.